opentelekomcloud/docs/waf/user-guide/viewing-basic-information.md

     </tbody>
     </table>

-4. In the  **Name**  column, click the target domain name.
-Its information is displayed.
+4. In the  **Name**  column, click the target domain name to go to the basic information page.
 5. View domain information.
     1. View  **Basic Information**  and  **WAF Information**.
 See  [Figure 2](#fig1902122615546)  and  [Figure 3](#fig16903112618542).